khaleedahmmed/magma3a_task/README.md

 Laravel 8 blog page for magmaa task .

-Just clone the project, ad do these steps to make it up and running!
+Just clone the project, and do these steps to make it up and running!

 Requirements